 - 22 oz Fountain Soft Drink

 That is just the best way of writing up something simple on a brochure.
 Most people are looking for a snack or drink during the day so that’s what Disney’s marketing department focused on.
 There are so many more snacks, though!
-I’ve learned from the cast members of a wide variety of other products that are available to use as your daily, entitled snack.
+I have learned from the cast members of a wide variety of other products that are available to use as your daily, entitled snack.
 For instance, if you go to a quick service for breakfast in the morning and you want a bagel?
 Bam!
 That is a snack.
 You want a doughnut?
 Bam!
 That is a snack!

 Not only can you grab special items as snacks, but you can also make a meal out of some.
 We always buy the Disney Dining Plan where you get 1 snack, 1 quick service and 1 table service per person per night’s stay.
 That leaves one meal per day that needs to be paid for.
 I may have to buy my husband’s breakfast, but not mine!
 I use my snack as my breakfast, because we use the quick service as our lunch and the table service for our dinner.

 - Homemade ice cream sandwiches at Main Street Bakery, Magic Kingdom

 - Dole Whip at Captain Cook’s, Polynesian Resort, Tamu Tamu Refreshments, Animal Kingdom or Aloha Isle, Magic Kingdom

 - Baked Potato at Liberty Square Market, Magic Kingdom